kstats/CausalQG/README.md

 ## Evaluation

-we evaluate our system using two approaches:
+we evaluate our system using three approaches:

 ### 1) Question-Answering